What Is a WISP and Why Every Accounting Firm Needs One

 Structuring Your WISP Around the IRS Security Six

 The IRS Security Six are the six baseline security measures every tax professional must implement.
-Your WISP should explicitly reference each of the Security Six by name, document the specific tools your firm uses to satisfy each requirement, and assign a named owner for each control.
-This approach aligns your accounting firm WISP directly with IRS Publication 4557 and makes compliance verification straightforward during an IRS review.
+Your WISP should explicitly reference each by name, document the specific tools your firm uses to satisfy each requirement, and assign a named owner for each control.
+This approach aligns your accounting firm WISP directly with IRS WISP requirements and makes compliance verification straightforward during an IRS review.

 Here is how each of the Security Six maps to a WISP policy section:

-1. Anti-virus software: Name the specific endpoint protection product deployed on all firm workstations and laptops, how it is updated, and who monitors alerts.
+- Anti-virus software: Name the specific endpoint protection product deployed on all firm workstations and laptops, how it is updated, and who monitors alerts.
 Reference your device inventory as supporting documentation.
+Our guide on antivirus for tax professionals covers the right product categories to reference.

-3. Multi-factor authentication: Specify which systems require MFA, which MFA method is applied (authenticator app is preferred over SMS), and who manages account provisioning and deprovisioning.
-Reference the MFA requirements for tax professionals directly.
+- Multi-factor authentication: Specify which systems require MFA, which MFA method is applied (authenticator app is preferred over SMS), and who manages account provisioning and deprovisioning.

-5. Backup and recovery: Define backup schedule, storage location (offsite or cloud), and your recovery time objective (RTO).
-Our guide on tax data backup planning covers recommended architectures for firms of all sizes.
+- Backup and recovery: Define backup schedule, storage location (offsite or cloud), and your recovery time objective (RTO).
+The ransomware protection guide covers recommended backup architectures for firms of all sizes.

 A WISP that addresses each of the Security Six by name — rather than describing controls in abstract terms — gives you a defensible, auditable document that maps directly to what the IRS expects to see during a compliance review.